h580860/WiRoM2.0_oblig5/UPDATED_SETUP.md

 ```
 cd Wirom2.0/backend
 ```
 To help manage the different dependencies, it is useful to create a Python virtual environment.
-When you install it for the first time, run the following command on **Windows**
+When you install it for the first time, run the following command \
+on **Windows**:
 ```
 python -m venv .venv
 ```
 or on **macOS/Linux**:
 ```
 python3 -m venv .venv
 ```
 The last argument is the name of the directory of the environment, in this case *".venv"* \
 \